 Extremely convenient: charging at home and on the road

 The new Q8 TFSI e Quattro models are equipped with charging cables for use with household three-pin plugs and AC wall boxes and at public charging points.
-With the maximum charging capacity of up to 7.4 kW, an empty battery can be fully charged in around two-and-a-half hours.
+With a maximum charging capacity of up to 7.4 kW, an empty battery can be fully charged in around two and a half hours.
 With the myAudi app, the driver can remotely check the battery and range status, start charging processes, program the charging timer and view charging and consumption data.

 The app can also be used to activate seat and steering wheel heating where this is fitted and to bring the cabin to the desired temperature before a journey begins.

 Charging at public points is also facilitated by the myAudi app, which can pinpoint charging locations along a prescribed route and also highlight those that are available to holders of the e-Tron charging service charge card, which is valid at numerous stations operated by a total of 18 UK suppliers and combines simple one-tap charging with convenient one-invoice monthly billing.